DiegoLopesLima/warble/README.md

 # Warble

-A minimalist validation library for client side and server side.
+A minimalist validation library for client-side and server-side.

 ## Table of contents